jdleesmiller/jdleesmiller.github.io/_posts/2020-01-12-testing-node-docker-compose-frontend.markdown

 ### Running the Tests

 So, we have finally reached the part where we can run `npm test` in a container.
-In particular, the tests will run in the `todo-frontend` container.
+In particular, the tests will run in the `frontend` container.
 They are set up to run in node with [jsdom](https://github.com/jsdom/jsdom) and [babel](https://babeljs.io/), which requires some [setup](https://github.com/jdleesmiller/todo-demo/blob/todo-frontend/todo/frontend/test/setup.js) when running `mocha`.
 This allows us to run the tests on the command line in a simulated browser environment, which is quicker to set up than a full browser.

 ```
-$ docker-compose run --rm todo-frontend npm test
+$ docker-compose run --rm frontend npm test
 Starting todo_postgres_1 ... done
-Starting todo_todo_1     ... done
+Starting todo_backend_1     ... done

-> todo-frontend@1.0.0 test /srv/todo/frontend
+> frontend@1.0.0 test /srv/todo/frontend
 > mocha --require test/setup